ImageMagick v6 Examples --

 (click to see larger photo image)

 It is not a perfect solution, and could use a little more tweaking.
-For example rather than using a scaling pixel, we could pre-process the 'white page' image, and also adjust it for a better vignettation removal result.
+For example rather than using a scaling pixel, we could pre-process the 'white page' image, and also adjust it for a better vignette removal result.

 Note that using JPEG is not recommended for any sort of photographic work, as the format can introduce some artifacts and inconsistencies in the results.
 The format is only good for storage and display of the final results.